 Where in-person support is not possible, a patient can be supported by alternatives such as virtual visiting using tablets or mobiles.

 Labour and birth - One birth partner throughout induction, labour and birth (except during a general anaesthetic).
 Birth partner may go home and return.

 Antenatal - One person can accompany the pregnant woman to all appointments.
 No children.

-Neonatal - Both parents and one additional designated visitor.
-For long-stay patients (more than seven days) siblings are permitted to visit.
+Neonatal - Both parents only.
+For long-stay patients (more than seven days) sibling visits must be arranged by appointment.

-Paediatrics - Both parents/carers in the amber zone and one designated visitor with a prearranged one hour slot.
+Paediatrics - Both parents/carers in the amber zone.
 For children in the green and red zones, please discuss visiting arrangements with the nurse in charge.

 Please discuss with the nurse looking after your child if these visiting arrangements will cause you any problems and we will try to support wherever we can.

 When patients’ loved ones make arrangements to visit, the clinical care teams will point out that optional testing is a valuable way to promote safety and will therefore encourage testing.
 Universal lateral flow testing is now available for anyone in Scotland either through community testing programmes or home delivery by calling 119 or ordering online.
 We will draw visitors’ attention to this offer as part of preparations to support the safe re-expansion of wider hospital visiting.